-When and how are children and young people with SEN involved in their education?
+What expertise and training of staff have you to support children and young people with SEN?

 The SENDCo has particular expertise in Social, Mental and Emotional Health.
+The assistant SENDCo is trained in counselling, and is a trained 'Thrive' Practitioner, she had many years of experience working with both sensory, physical and cognitive conditions.
 Other areas of expertise include autism champions, Dyslexia Champion, motor/sensory training, dedicated speech and language HLTA and visual/hearing awareness.

 All staff training is ongoing to support the needs of pupils within the school and is decided upon by the main area of need at that time.
 Training is mainly delivered in house by the SENDCo, Educational Psychologist or outside agencies.
 The SENDCo attends SENDCo Network meetings and relevant training related to the Code of Practice.
-Whole school training this year has included Dyslexia memory training for all of the TAs, Dyslexia Friendly Schools, Dyslexia Champion and Headstart Kernow - Emotional Wellbeing in the Digital Age.
-We review the impact of this training by monitoring the progress of pupils, staff performance management, observations of all staff and external visits from outside agencies.
+Whole school training this year has included Phonological Awareness training, further training on the SEN Code of Practice for Teachers, Thrive training for teachers and further training in the use of interventions for inclusion.
+This culminated in us being awarded the IDFS (Inclusive Dyslexia Friendly School) Award.
+We review the impact of this training by monitoring the progress of pupils, staff performance management, observations of all staff and external visits from outside agencies, this included rigorous observation and inspection from the IDFS team.